chalmerlowe/intro_to_sprinting/class_materials/setup_data_science.md

 Whenever you work on a new project, you should create a separate environment for that project. `conda` lets you do this easily and efficiently.
 A later lesson will provide more details on both virtual environments and the use of the `conda` package manager.

-For this lesson, we image a fairly typical directory/folder structure on your local computer.
+For this lesson, we imagine a fairly typical directory/folder structure on your local computer.
 In this picture, NOTE that we have:

 * a directory for your **project(s)** to be saved in
 * a directory associated with **miniconda**